BYUCS452F2020/adventure-games/README.md

 Adventure Games

-We will be developping an app which will handle input and basic management of common games played, many of which are common in high school.
+We will be developing an app which will handle input and basic management of common games played, many of which are common in high school.
 Games such as Assassin and Pandemic are among the ones we want to start with.
 Players would be